juji-io/site/blog/you-really-get-me-a-guide-to-chatbot-personalization-by-individual-differences.md

 # Make Responsible Chatbots

 With great power comes great responsibility.
 Now that a chatbot can deeply understand its users,  how can we ensure the responsibility of such a chatbot?
 For example, if a chatbot detects a shopper's impulsive buying behavior, how can we make sure that the chatbot does not indulge the shopper to buy more?
 Similarly, if a chatbot detects a gamer's addiction to violent games, how can we make sure that the chatbot does not encourage the gamer to become more addicted?
-In my next blog, I will talk more about how to make responsible chatbots that can help people but not harm them.
+In the near future, I will blog more about how to make responsible chatbots that can truly help people but not harm them.

 # Further Readings